el-lang-org/el/DESIGN.md

 - Reason: A small typed CFG makes evaluation order, joins, early return, pattern decisions, cleanup, and backend verification explicit without forcing mutable source bindings into SSA before the compiler is ready to promote them.

+### D-065 — Developer experience is a design value

+- Date: 2026-07-28
+- Status: accepted
+- Decision: EL values developer experience and developer happiness.
+Among designs that preserve correctness, predictability, and simplicity, prefer the design that makes common work more readable, helpful, direct, and pleasant.
+- Consequence: Syntax and tooling should minimize incidental ceremony, and diagnostics should help developers understand and correct problems.
+This principle does not justify adding features with unclear interactions or weakening explicit language guarantees.
+- Reason: A language can remain small and rigorous while respecting the people who use it.
+Making routine development satisfying is part of EL's quality, not merely a post-v1 tooling concern.

 ## 21. Next design checkpoint